Testing Vacuum Tubes

 So with this in mind, when a seller states a tube's quality in terms of; "like new", measures "NOS" or "near NOS" (or in terms other than "Gm") is not a knowledgeable seller.
 I'm not saying they are dishonest, but I'm stating that there is a lack of understanding of their product or the proper way to evaluate same.

 Standards were set up long ago as to what the minimum acceptable tube test readings should be (and the readings will vary with brands and models).
 Some tube testers will list the average, others; the minimum acceptable or expected readings.
 These readings are explained and specified in the testing data for the particular model tube tester in their manual.

 I use a Hickok model 539C, considered buy many to be one of the most accurate and desirable testers available (sans laboratory models) the posted values on it's charts are; the minimum acceptable.

 Here's an example:

 The minimum acceptable reading for a #27 tube is 630 Gm.
 If you have one that tests 1100 Gm, that's well above the acceptable reading and is about as good as this particular tube will measure (NOS or otherwise).
-A tube testing a bit below the minimum (or expected value) is not necessarily a candidate fro the trash can, NO! it may work just fine in many circuits, so don't throw it away.
+A tube testing a bit below the minimum (or expected value) is not necessarily a candidate for the trash can, NO! it may work just fine in some circuits, so don't throw it away.